alperkumcu/alperkumcu.github.io/presentations.md

 <p>Kumcu, A. (2009).
 The Making of: Visual Focal Loci in Simultaneous Interpreting.
 Colloquium on Graduate Studies in Translation Studies.
 20 November, 2009.
 Okan University, İstanbul, Turkey.</p>

 <b>Posters</b>
 <p>Kumcu, A. & Thompson, R. L. (2017).
-Less imageable and abstract words lead to more looking at nothing.
-23rd AMLaP (Architectures and Mechanisms of Language Processing) Conference.
+Less imageable and abstract words lead to more looking at nothing. <i>23rd AMLaP (Architectures and Mechanisms of Language Processing) Conference</i>.
 September 7 -9, 2017.
 University of Leicester, Leicester, UK.</p>
 <p>Kumcu, A. & Thompson, R. L. (June, 2017).
 Where is Language?
-Measuring coordinates for 1468 words.
-Research Poster Conference.
+Measuring coordinates for 1468 words. <i>Research Poster Conference</i>.
 12 June, 2017.
 University of Birmingham, UK.</p>
 <p>Kumcu, A. & Thompson, R. L. (April 2015).
-"Looking at Nothing" for Verbal Memory.
-Research Event of the School of Psychology, University of Birmingham, UK.</p>
+"Looking at Nothing" for Verbal Memory. <i>Research Event of the School of Psychology</i>, University of Birmingham, UK.</p>
 <p>Al-Qahtani, N., Kumcu, A. & Wheeldon, L. (April, 2014).
-Morphological, semantic and translation priming in word reading: Evidence from Arabic-English bilinguals.
-Research Event of the School of Psychology, University of Birmingham, UK.</p>
+Morphological, semantic and translation priming in word reading: Evidence from Arabic-English bilinguals. <i>Research Event of the School of Psychology</i>, University of Birmingham, UK.</p>